berc/fxtrade/README.md

 # fxtrade
-Please follow following steps: download the zip and extract it.
+Please follow these steps:
+  download the zip and extract it.
 Folder "src" contains source code of the app. "config", other folders and files are mainly for configuration purposes.
 Folder "dist" contains production ready minified version - this can run by this command:
 ```bash
   npm run server:prod